 Most of my family is from Omaha.
 Mom met Dad in the early forties while auditioning as a vocalist.
 He played sax in a swing band and it was love at first sight.
 They got married, started a family and in the mid-fifties we moved to Arizona.
 Tucson needed a good surgeon and TMC's Doctors Band needed a tenor sax man.
 The jazz sounds of the Great American Song book filled my head early on.
 I started playing clarinet in grade school.

-I married the girl who lived down the street.
-Susan came from a foreign service family who put down roots in Tucson.
-Her father, an avid bird watcher, wanted to retire in the Southwest to study the birds.
-We courted at Palo Verde High School.
+I married my soulmate, Susan, who lived down the street.
+Her father, a foreign service officer, retired in Tucson to study the birds (watch "The Birder's Daughter" video on my Originals page).
+We began courting at Palo Verde High School.
 She loved dancing and song leading and I played in the marching and jazz bands.
-It was the sixties, and like many kids I became enamored with the Beatles and started plunking on a guitar.
-Upon graduation I left home to attend Northern AZ University in Flagstaff.
-I played in the NAU marching and concert bands and also became blissfully immersed in Flagstaff's guitar picking folk scene.
+It was the sixties, and I became fascinated by the Mersey sound coming out of Liverpool and picked up guitar and started singing.
+Upon graduation I attended NAU in Flagstaff.
+I played in the NAU marching and concert bands and became blissfully immersed in Flagstaff's guitar picking folk scene.

-After graduation, Susan and I married and moved to Flagstaff for two wonderful carefree years.
-We both worked odd jobs and I played in a local folk/rock band.
-Our last 3 months were spent tent camping across the country.
-After this adventure we finally faced reality.
-We needed to get real jobs, settle down and start our family.
+After graduation, Susan and I married and moved to Flagstaff.
+We worked odd jobs and I played in a local folk/rock band.
+After two years we put our belongings in storage and spent 3 months camping across the country.
+After this incredible adventure we came back to Flag.
+We needed to find real jobs, settle down and start our family.
 We packed up and moved back to Tucson.

 Now, fast forward 45 years.
 After a long and rewarding career with Tucson Federal Credit the kids are grown, Susan's still dancing and we love sharing our music with you!